MeteoSwiss-APN/pyflexplot/CONTRIBUTING.rst

 - variable requirements in setup.py (for example ``requirements = ['Click>=6.0', 'sh>=1.12.14']``)
 - requirements*.txt files (see `pip requirements file`_)

-Assure that the needed libraries and their versions (where given) listend in these files are the same.
+Ensure that the needed libraries and their versions (where given) listend in these files are the same.
 The files requirements.txt and requirements_dev.txt should only contain packages which are directly used, but no further dependencies; and their versions should only be constrained (``<=``, ``>=``, ``==``) when absolutely necessary.
 When you install a new package, add it to requirements.txt if it is used by